wp-plugins/best-logo-slider/readme.txt

 Pro features:

 * Advance setting panel with all necessary settings.
+* Multiple slider can be shown from different logo categories.
 * Slider auto-play, speed, navigation, pagination, color settings.
 * Responsive settings.
 Can be control logo item to show on tablet &amp; mobile.
 * Show logo title in a tooltip popup.